SebSchroen/markdown_template/README.md

 Other specific styles are available in the [official repository](https://github.com/citation-style-language/styles#readme) for Citation Style Language citation styles.
 To change the style, store the file in the designated folder and change the yaml header accordingly.

+## Acknowledgement

+The contribution of Brian von Knoblauch and Leon Kowalke to this template is gratefully acknowledged.

 ## License

 This template is based on the [pandoc default template](https://github.com/jgm/pandoc-templates) by John MacFarlane.
 The template is licensed as follows: